andrewhayden/ffbe_forever_guild_bot/README.md

 ## Running Integration Tests
-The bot now includes rudimentary integration tests.
-They are still under construction.
+The bot now includes basic integration tests that cover most (but not all) functionality, as a sanity check.
+Please be aware that the integration tests will make network calls to Google APIs.
+By default, Google limits traffic from any specific project to 100-requests-per-100-seconds.
+This isn't 100 *network calls*, but rather 100 *Google Sheets requests*, and the bot often sends multiple requests in a single network call.
+To reduce the danger of the integration tests causing the running bot to be throttled, the integration tests forcefully pause (with a countdown) after each major milestone in order to give time for the Google APIs to "cool down".
+This should keep the traffic well under the 100-requests-per-100-seconds limit.

 First, set up the configuration file ```integration_test_config.json``` in the same directory as ```bot_config.json```.
 They look very similar, but the IDs of the Google spreadsheets that you specify here must be different than the IDs you specify in the ```bot_config.json```.
 This is super important so bears saying a second time: **The integration test spreadsheets MUST NOT BE THE SAME as the regular spreadsheets that you use in bot_config.json!** These sheets will be wiped every time you run the integration tests!
 You have been warned!
 ```
+{
   "esper_resonance_spreadsheet_id": "your_integration_testing_google_spreadsheet_id_here",
   "sandbox_esper_resonance_spreadsheet_id": "your_integration_testing_google_spreadsheet_id_here",
   "access_control_spreadsheet_id": "your_integration_testing_google_spreadsheet_id_here"
+}
 ```

-To run the integration tests, use the following commands the same way you'd run the bot, but with a different script:
+To run the integration tests, use the following commands (or run the convenience script [run_integrations_tests.sh](run_integrations_tests.sh), which does the same thing):
 ```
 python3 -m venv bot-env
 source bot-env/bin/activate
-python3 wotv_bot_integration_test.py
+python3 wotv_bot_integration_test.py <tests_to_run>
 ```
+... where &lt;tests_to_run&gt; should be either:
+* The word "all" (without quotes), to run all integration tests, or...
+* The name of a specific integration test from the integration test suite to be run.
+(TODO: allow more than one test to run in this way)